Contact

 The gospel is the news that, when we were powerless, Christ pre-paid the price for us.
 It is good news for those who accept the exchange of Christ’s perfection and eternity with God for our imperfection and judgement.
 It is bad news for those who ignore Christ and seek to win God’s favour through the “purity” of their own good works.

-There are Three Colours:
+Three Colours:

 Black – from the Coal Industry;